 In my exhibition, near the entrance is one of my artworks A Week A Poster (2018 – 2019).
-That poster in itself was a reflection of my work in the past 40 years.
-So each week whenever I worked on the poster, I would recall all the collaboration efforts I encountered in the past or even just something small that I noticed on the street.
-When I completed the piece, it was extremely freeing.
+That poster series in itself was a reflection of my work in the past 40 years.
+So each week whenever I worked on the poster series, I would recall all the collaboration efforts I encountered in the past or even just something small that I noticed on the street.
+When I completed the series, it was extremely freeing.
 You know how people say when one is about to die, you get flashbacks of your entire life?
 When I was creating this poster, that’s exactly how I felt.
 It almost felt like after I made this piece, I could start again entirely new.
-This retrospective exhibition has been in the works for around three to four years, from execution to up to the exhibition opening.
+From execution to up to the exhibition opening, this 40 years of work in my exhibition has taken over three years.
 I had this feeling that after this show, everything is recapped and done.
 I can finally move on.
 It was a feeling of rebirth.
 It feels as if everyone is also going through something similar.
 For the past year, the whole world has slowed down.
 Perhaps some people are reconsidering the way they have been living, thinking “Is city life right for me?”
 “Have I been working too much?”.
 There is a quote I have been thinking about, “The world needs to be reset”.
 Now is the time for us to re-evaluate the way we have been living.
 Now that I think about it, reset and rebirth are basically the same.
 And honestly you can reset your life at any point in time.
 But I just think it is a beautiful coincidence that my rebirth was also at the same time as the world’s.

 T: Now that we have reached the third wave of coronavirus cases, what are your thoughts on the pandemic right now?